- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 During the hike, you will see many different kinds of landscapes, learn about the native culture of the highlands, and experience many different kinds of climates.
 You will also get to see stunning views of the Annapurna range, Macchapuchhre, Hiunchuli, and Dhaulagiri.

-The Annapurna Base Camp Trek is also called the Annapurna Sanctuary Trek because it all takes place in the Annapurna Conservation Area.
+The Annapurna Base Camp Trek is also known as the Annapurna Sanctuary Trek because it all takes place in the Annapurna Conservation Area.
 Because the terrain of the Annapurna sanctuary is so distinct, it has a thriving Himalayan environment that also has some dry areas.

 In addition, there are some quaint Thakali villages nestled on the slopes of the Annapurna mountain in this area.
 During your hike, the verdant paddy fields, dense pine and bamboo woods, and general peace and quiet that are all around you can make you feel as though you’ve been transported back in time, far from the din and bustle of the city.

-Why Should We Trek to 10 Days Annapurna Base Camp Trek?
+Reasons to choose 10 Days Annapurna Base Camp Trek?

 The 10-Day Annapurna Base Camp Trek is ideal for beginners just into their early trekking days.
 The extended time will allow them to learn how to acclimate, which is necessary for high-altitude trekking.
 This trek also has beautiful views of the western Himalayas and some beautiful villages, showing how friendly and culturally rich the local Gurung people are.
 During the hike, you will see many different kinds of landscapes, learn about the native culture of the highlands, and experience many different climates.

-Check out our design itinerary for 10 Days Annapurna Base Camp Trekking.
+Check our 10 Days Annapurna Base Camp Trek itinerary below.
 Or just send us an email, and we’ll tailor-make an itinerary based on your requirements.
+Private group tours are more flexible and can be customized according to your travel timetable.

 Annapurna Base Camp Trek Route Map